 - As far as possible, avoid touching surfaces.
 For example, we advise you to buy your tickets using the HSL app, if possible.
 Single tickets purchased using the app cost the same as value tickets purchased with the HSL card.

 - If you need to touch a card reader or ticket machine, clean your hands before and after using the device.

 - You can top up your HSL card with a season ticket or value online using the new HSL card service.

 - If you need to cough or sneeze, cough or sneeze into a disposable tissue.

 Remember to wash your hands

 - It is important to practice good hand hygiene by regularly washing your hands.
-There are hand sanitizer dispensers at several Metro stations and at the Helsinki Central Railway Station.
+There are hand sanitizer dispensers at several metro and train stations.
 In addition, it is a good idea to carry hand sanitizer with you.